NathanKun/subtitle-renamer/README.md

 # Subtitle Files Renamer
 Batch rename subtitle files to match the name of their media file.
+So that your media player can autoload the subtitle file when you open youor media file.

 ## Explication
 Media files and subtitle files are normally composed by: